How to - Union rights in New Zealand

 However, this requirement can be cancelled or modified by a collective agreement or, if there's no collective agreement, by the employee's individual agreement.

 - For more detailed information on the changes made to union rights and other areas by the EMPLOYMENT RELATIONS ACT 2000, you may wish to consult a lawyer.
-Information and assistance is also available from the Department of Labour's Employment Relations Service, which can be contacted on 0800 800 863.
+Information and assistance is also available from the Employment Relations Authority's Service.